proginosko/LeechBlockNG/README.md

 **Contributors:** Dario Kolac (graphics) & Robert Gützkow (graphics)

 Note that the latest version of [jQuery UI](https://jqueryui.com/) should be installed in the subfolder `jquery-ui`.

+**Policy on PRs:** I'm happy to consider PRs, but unless they're relatively simple (e.g., bug fixes or UI tweaks) it will take me some time to review and test them, and even then I may decide not to approve them.
+Please understand that LeechBlock is just a hobby for me, and I have very little time even to develop my own code, never mind other people's code!
+If you want to fork LeechBlock and release your own version, you're more than welcome.